ehddnr301/verilog/README.md

 # Encoder

-- Produce a binary code equivalent to the input, which is actice High
+- Produce a binary code equivalent to the input, which is active High
   - `2^n input` to `n-bit code`

 ```